HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 found no documentation of major underground mines below the

-review, we believe it is unlikely that extensive mine workings
+review, we believe it is unlikely that extensive mine workings 1

-considered to y
+considered to be low.

 Debris Flows: One of the major gulches that drains runoff from